Sisi198/EEG-Study/README.md

 For example, if 'StimulusA' was presented at 1.5 seconds, and the subject pressed a 'Button' at 3.2 seconds, the text file would look roughly like this:

-latency, type
+[Uploading Elatency, type
-1.5, StimulusA
+1.5, stimulusA
-3.2, Button
+3.2, bottons
+EGeventcode.txt…]()

 Option Settings (Crucial Step):
 When a new window opens, you must inform EEGLAB how the data in the imported file is structured.